-The ketogenic diet, also known as the “low-carb diet”, is based on reducing carbohydrate intake and limiting protein to an adequate amount, while promoting high-fat consumption.
+The ketosis diet, also known as the ketogenic or the low-carb diet, is based on reducing carbohydrate intake and limiting protein to an adequate amount while promoting high-fat consumption.

-The main purpose of following a keto diet is to put the body into the ketosis stage as soon as possible.
+The main purpose of following a ketosis diet is to put the body into the ketosis state as soon as possible.

 To prepare a balanced ketogenic diet menu, 70% of your plate should consist of healthy fats, 25% protein, and only 5% of carbohydrates.
 The amount of carbohydrates you consume should not exceed 35-50 grams.

-Although the most well-known benefit of the ketogenic diet is making weight loss easier by helping you burn more fat, it also has other health benefits:
+Although the most well-known benefit of the ketosis diet is making weight loss easier by helping you burn more fat, it also has other health benefits:

 - Increasing the level of good cholesterol (HDL) and reducing bad cholesterol (LDL).